10/24/2024

 speaker

-So the other impact, so in addition to the supplier on the trade restrictions, the largest thing impacting power from Q2 to Q3 is actually the seasonality that we have every year in Europe in Q3.
-So things like rail and e-mobility, those are all based out of our Europe segment and those are just naturally lower in the third quarter because there are some closures at our Slovakia site for a few weeks in August each year.
-So that was the largest dip in addition to the CUI business that we previously discussed.
+So the other impact, so in addition to the supplier on the trade restriction, the largest thing impacting power from Q2 to Q3 is actually the seasonality that we have every year in Europe in Q3.
+So things like rail and e-mobility, those are all based out of our Europe segments.
+And those are just naturally lower in the third quarter because there are some closures at our Slovakia site for a few weeks in August each year.
+So that would be the largest dip in addition to just the CUI business that we previously discussed.

 speaker